eden-platform/cloud/guide-to-testing.md

 Here, we check what args was Ansible constructor was called with.

-That's pretty much all you need to write safe, rerunnable tests for Press.
+That's pretty much all you need to write safe, rerunnable tests for Cloud.
 You can checkout https://docs.python.org/3/library/unittest.mock.html for more things you can do with the standard python libraries.
 If your editor and plugins are setup configured nicely, you can even do TDD with ease.